ataylor89/weatherforecast/README.md

 When we look at the address `http://localhost:8080`, we observe that

 1. The phrase localhost:8080 defines a socket address.
-2. The prefix http defines a communication protocol.
+2. The prefix http refers to a communication protocol.

 When a user visits `http://localhost:8080` with a web browser, the web browser does the following.